 Greens: I've used arugula here because I love the peppery taste (and think it's a great contrast to the sweetness of the beets).
 You can use the beet greens themselves, or just throw in some mixed greens.
 I also really like baby spinach in this salad, and sometimes I leave the greens out altogether.

 Cheese: I think there's something absolutely delicious about the creaminess of the goat cheese against the sweetness of the roasted beets.
-That said, you can also use feta or cotija cheese for a saltier flavor profile, or if you're into stinky cheeses, blue cheese and gorgonzola dolce are both excellent with beets (but not for the fainthearted).
+That said, you can also use feta or cotija cheese (or one of these other cheeses) for a saltier flavor profile, or if you're into stinky cheeses, blue cheese and gorgonzola dolce are both excellent with beets (but not for the fainthearted).